-As a researcher and digital explorer, Josie is continually working on publications in various forms including books, academic journals, and professional association publications.
+As a researcher and digital educator, Josie is continually working on publications in various forms including books, academic journals, and professional association publications.

 New Directions in Student Leadership, Going Digital in Student Leadership

 The book covers a variety of topics including how technology impacts all stages of the leadership journey; the influence of technology on students’ leadership development and the evolving leadership competency of faculty and staff; issues of access and accessibility; building digital leadership capacity; teaching leadership development online; digital social activism; and team building in the digital space.

 Ahlquist, J., & Endersby, L. (2017).
 Going digital in student leadership (New Directions for Student Leadership, No. 153).
 San Francisco, CA: Jossey-Bass.

 Proper chapter citation:

 Ahlquist, J. (2017).
 Developing Digital Student Leaders.
 In Ahlquist, J., & Endersby, L. (2017).
 Going digital in student leadership (New Directions for Student Leadership, No. 153).
 San Francisco, CA: Jossey-Bass.